 This review is intended as an overview of states and localities that are moving forward in their efforts to protect people from unintended exposure.
 Implementation and enforcement are absolutely critical.
 Although the many states listed in this review are exemplary in notification or in requiring integrated pest management, the states listed may be ineffective in protecting the people near the ROWs.

-For more information on ROW policies and tools on how to organize for the adoption of such policies at the state or local level, please contact Beyond Pesticides.
-This factsheet is published in Pesticides and You, Vol. 33, No. 3, Fall 2013, and can be found online at www. beyondpesticides.org/weeds.
+For more information on the above discussed herbicide ROW policies and tools on how to organize for the adoption of such policies at the state or local level, please contact Beyond Pesticides/NCAMP.